Tomelilla-kommun/globe-plugin/README.md

 window.OLCesium = OLCesium;
 ```

-## Layer configuration

-To add 3D layers to the viewer, please see `index_example.json`.

-to adda a cstum terrain poiant to loacl terrrain tile folder in index.html at

 ### Custom terrain tiles

 To add a custom terrain provider that points to a local terrain tile folder, specify it in your `index.html` configuration: